Guided tour to Vatican's three gorgeous landmarks in a choice of six languages

 Q. How long do I have to wait in line to enter the St Peter's basilica?

 A. Depending on the crowd, you could spend a long time waiting in line to enter.
-You can purchase a priority, skip-the-line tour ticket ( https://www.st-peters-basilica-tickets.com/) and fast track your entry.
+The best alternative is to book a St. Peter's Basilica skip-the-line ticket, that allows you to bypass the long waiting lines and get priority access.

 Q. Where is St Peter's Basilica located?

 A. St Peter’s Basilica is located inside the Vatican City.

 Q. How do I get to St. Peter’s Basilica?

 A. St. Peter’s Basilica is easily accessible by public transport.
 Take a metro to the Ottaviano Station located near the Vatican Walls.
 From there, it is a short 5 minute walk to St. Peter’s Square and the Vatican Museums.

 Q. Can I climb St. Peter’s Basilica Dome?